Update: We are thrilled to announce that the San Francisco City Council has approved the 925 Bryant project!

-Carmel Partners plan to meet the Bay Area’s growing housing needs by having mixed-income homes and is inspired by the concept of group housing—meaning the homes are small studio apartments that have private kitchenettes and bathrooms, along with access to abundant community amenities, including open space (more than 50% over City requirements), multiple communal kitchens, a coworking space, as well as a fitness center and other spaces for people to gather and socialize.
+Carmel Partners plans to meet the Bay Area’s growing housing needs by having mixed-income homes and is inspired by the concept of group housing—meaning the homes are small studio apartments that have private kitchenettes and bathrooms, along with access to abundant community amenities, including open space (more than 50% over City requirements), multiple communal kitchens, a coworking space, as well as a fitness center and other spaces for people to gather and socialize.
 In terms of affordability, 24% of the housing will be below market rate, ranging from 50% to 110% area mean income (AMI)—a measure used to identify the midpoint of a region’s income distribution and the affordability of housing units to low-income households.
-Seventy-six percent will be designated workforce housing at 120% AMI.
+76% will be designated workforce housing at 120% AMI.

 In addition, 925 Bryant is a great example of transit-oriented development.
-The proposed project hopes to limit residents’ reliability on cars and reduce overall Vehicles Miles Travelled (VMT) by offering EV charging and only 25 car stalls provided (or 0.12 stalls per unit).
+The project will limit residents’ reliability on cars and reduce overall Vehicles Miles Travelled (VMT) by offering EV charging and only 25 car stalls provided (or 0.12 stalls per unit).
 Two of those stalls will be for car share for residents to use.
 Also, the developers hope to encourage biking by providing 216 bicycle spots or 1.0 stalls per unit.
 The project will encourage walkability through its close proximity to BART and Caltrain, as well as retail and jobs.

 This .47 acre development will have on-site energy generation, no gas hookups, high-efficiency water infrastructure, and stormwater management.
 This project will contribute to a walkable and vibrant community for San Francisco residents to enjoy by greening the streetscape and allowing for a more pedestrian-friendly street experience.